 These are the archives of Western’s history of competitive speech and debate.
 It would be a mistake to consider it a history of the forensic team, as competition in oratory and debate are not exclusive to that one body.
 Additionally, it is also an anachronism.
 There was no forensic team in 1910, when Lula Wade won an intramural oratorical contest.
 Each student is instead part of their own story, understood only in its own context, like a snapshot.
 While each snapshot can be strung together into a narrative, one must keep in mind that the narrative is a construction.
 As a narrative, then, one could describe the story of competitive speech and debate on The Hill as the following.
 The earliest known records of competitive public speaking on The Hill begin with the 1885 intramural Ogden and Robinson oratorical competitions.
 The normal school also began intramural oratory by 1899; regularly by 1910.
 Intercollegiate competition began in 1910–first with oratory and then debate–as the normal school moved up onto The Hill, merging with the women’s college and joining Ogden College.
 A regular debate team and annual competition in oratory–separately, not as a team–developed in 1934-35, but debate dissolved in 1940.
-1950, however, marked the creation of a permanent competitive body competing in all of the events known under the umbrella term forensics.
+1950, however, marked the creation of a permanent competitive body competing in all three of the current genres of forensic competition: debate, oratory, and the interpretation of literature.
 Interpretation events were not common, however, at the tournaments at which Western competed until the very early 1970s, following a growing trend in the academic study of the interpretation of literature.
 Since 1934, competition in speech and debate was interrupted only by the Second World War and the Reagan Recession.

 A note on procedure